KitaniIslam/ReserveAppLambda-AWS-/README.md

 # Reservation APP for ( AWS Lambda )

-A Simple app for Managing Reservation ( e.g : cars parking "not spot by spot" for ) work for minimale interval (by 30 min) if you need less (check the code "main.js" and change it to "30","15","10"....or any interval you need ) and dont forget to add your information to "config.js" and you are ready to go !!.
+A Simple app for Managing Reservation ( e.g : cars parking "not spot by spot" ) work for minimale interval (by 30 min) if you need less (check the code "main.js" and change the "30" to "15","10"....or any interval you need ) and dont forget to add your information to "config.js" and you are ready to go !!.

 ## Init Your Project